lsst/LDM-135/index.rst

 starvation without requiring complicated logic but could incur extra disk I/O. More on locking tables in memory later.

-Schedulers check for tasks by first checking the head of the active priority queue.
+Schedulers check for tasks by first checking the top of the active priority queue.
 If the active priority queue is empty, and the pending priority queue is not, then the active and pending queues are swapped with the task being taken from the top of the “new” active queue.

-Since the queries are being run by a separate DBMS instance of which there is little control of how it goes about running queries.
-The worker can control when queries are sent to the DBMS and it can also lock files in memory.
+Since the queries are being run by a separate DBMS instance of which there is little control of how it goes about running queries, the worker can control when queries are sent to the DBMS and also lock files in memory.
 Files in memory are among the most likely items to be paged out when memory resources are low, which would increase disk I/O. Locking files in memory prevents this from happening.
-However, care must taken in choosing how much memory can used for locking files.
+However, care must taken in choosing how much memory can be used for locking files.
 Use too much and there will be a significant impact on DBMS performance.
 Set aside too little, and schedulers will not make optimum use of the resources available and may be forced to run tasks without actually locking the files in memory.

 The memory manager controls which files are locked in memory.
 When a scheduler tries to run a task, the task asks the memory manager to lock all